pallets/flask/docs/tutorial/dbcon.rst

 closing database connections all the time is very inefficient, so you will need to keep it around for longer.
 Because database connections encapsulate a transaction, you will need to make sure that only one request at a time uses the connection.
-One way to do this is by utilizing the *application context*.
+An elegant way to do this is by utilizing the *application context*.

 Flask provides two contexts: the *application context* and the